semaphoreci/docs/docs/guided-tour/getting-started.md

 ---
-Description: this tutorial teaches you how to run a basic CI/CD pipeline on Semaphore.
+Description: This tutorial teaches you how to run a basic CI/CD pipeline on Semaphore.
 ---

 # Creating Your First CI/CD Pipeline